 Yoast Open Graph image

-Yoast SEO is one of WordPress’s plugins that allows content producers to add meta-tags to their posts, including title and description.
-These show in the results of a Google search and broadcast the page’s content to potential readers.
+Yoast SEO is one of WordPress’s plugins that allows content producers to add meta-tags to their posts, including titles and descriptions.
+These show up in the results of a Google search and broadcast the page’s content to potential readers.

 Yoast SEO also allows you to add OG images to any article on WordPress that you’d like.
 However, you need to upgrade to a business account to access this feature.

 How to do this?
 Go to the front end of the site, then to the article itself.
 Next, highlight the complete URL of the article in the address bar.
-Once you’ve done this, go to Facebook and create a new post and paste the URL.
+Once you’ve done this, go to Facebook, create a new post, and paste the URL.
 You’ll then see the image on top of the content description.

 With Facebook’s “Share Post Only With Me” option, you can preview how a post will look discreetly and make adjustments before sending it out to the world.